burninghelix123/sequences/README.rst

     make dev

-Use the `make` for a reference of the available development tools in this project.
+Use the `make` command for a reference of the available development tools in this project.

 Tips